Timeline: Managing the outbreak of COVID-19

 Singapore: Provision of short term housing and accommodation subsidy for Malaysian workers

-More than 10 thousand Malaysian workers were given temporary accommodation during the lockdown imposed by the Malaysian government.
+More than 10 thousand Malaysian workers are given temporary accommodation during the lockdown imposed by the Malaysian government.
 Companies that need to relocate their employees urgently will receive an accommodation subsidy of S$50 per employee per night for a maximum of 14 days.

 Tzu Chi: Alternate Working Arrangement for Jing Si Hall is now official